UI customization guide

 true

 .
-Only users with a role granting them access to the Agent Desk will have the entry in the menu. -
+Only users with a role granting them access to the Agent Desk have the entry in their settings menu. -

 With com.unblu.ui.usermenu.showHelp set to